andrii-korotkov/help-for-ukraine.github.io/index.md

 * Come Back Alive.
 Look for its Ukrainian name "Повернись живим" or Savelife.
 It's one of the largest Ukrainian charities, focused on helping with equipment, training, rehabilitation of soldiers.
 * Nova Ukraine.
 It's a 501(c)3 non-profit, dedicated to strengthening a civil society in Ukraine focused and providing a humanitarian aid.
 * Razom for Ukraine.
 It's a 501(c)3 non-profit, focused on supporting building a prosperous democratic society in Ukraine, providing critical medical supplies and amplifying voices of Ukrainians.
 * Revived Soldiers Ukraine.
-It's a non-profit, focused on providing aid to Ukranian people, including medical rehabilitation of soldiers.
+It's a non-profit, focused on providing aid to Ukrainian people, including medical rehabilitation of soldiers.